Ethereum logo

 We will support different approaches where possible to benefit from the varied expertise within the community and to make it possible to compare different approaches and to learn what works best for different components in terms of, for example, effort required, maintainability and ability to support external contributors.

 If it becomes clear after a stage that one approach is better than the others, then we may focus solely on maintaining the results of that approach when moving on to the next stage.
 In cases where it would be advantageous to have the same method or language used for two tasks related to components that interact with each other, and it is possible to do so, this will be taken into account.
-Similarly, languages with a more active community (e.g., Lean and Coq for interactive theorem proving) look more attractive maintenance-wise.
+Similarly, languages with a more active community (e.g., Lean and Rocq for interactive theorem proving) look more attractive maintenance-wise.

 Maintenance

 RISC-V zkVMs, the EVM, and the cryptographic proof systems used are still evolving so the ability to maintain and extend work (including by external contributors), rather than performing one-off proofs, is crucial.
+This project does not aim to slow down the development of zkVMs or require code freezes.
+Instead, it aims to provide tools and methods that can be used to verify the correctness of zkVMs and to help maintain and extend these verifications as the zkVMs are updated, supporting their progress.

 Openness and collaboration